True Natural Bodybuilding

 Calorie or carbohydrate cycling

-One trick that some bodybuilders use to obtain ultra low body levels is calorie or carb cycling.
+One trick that some bodybuilders use to obtain ultra-low body levels is calorie or carb cycling.
 This basically means that you go low in calories for a few days followed by a few high calorie days.
 This method is especially useful when you have hit a plateau and you are no longer able to lose additional body fat even though your calorie intake is much below maintenance and you aerobic and weight training are at a high level.

 The rationale behind inserting the high calorie/carbohydrate days is to replenish the glycogen supplies in your muscles and to reaccelerate your metabolism.
 During a prolonged calorie restricted diet your metabolism unavoidable slows down.
 This is a natural survival mechanism your body uses to cope with periods of low food supplies.
 A couple of high calorie days may be all that is needed to reaccelerate your metabolism and get you out of the dead end path.